rsdoiel/antennaApp/about.md

 About this software
 ===================

-## antennaApp 0.0.10
+## antennaApp 0.0.11

-- refactor generator YAML to reflect the head inner HTML elements better
-- Added additional extension support to rendering Markdown (foot notes, definition lists, mathjax, CJK)
-- page action will allow unsafe HTML to pass through the Markdown rendering
+- adding theme support to make it easy to customize generator YAML files

 ### Authors